 Water can look crystal clear yet still be deadly to fish and with reef tanks you have the complicated lives of corals and invertebrates and their needs to think about too.
-Run a reef tank without testing and you’re running one blind.
+Run a reef tank without aquarium test kits and you’re running one blind.
 Nutrients will build up and elements will degrade, resulting in seawater that isn’t fit for corals.
 Here’s what you’ll need to invest in from, start to finish.

 Before you start reefkeeping